secretstartups/handbook/blog/release-posts/index.html.md

 #### Content reviews

-The due dates for various reviews across all participants can be found on the release post MR and [release post item MR templates](#templates).
-PM contributors are encouraged to cease attempts to add new content blocks after the final merge deadline of the 17th, and especially after final content assembly happens at 8 AM PT (3 PM UTC).
-But if highly impactful features are released it is up to the discretion of the Release Post Manager to work with the PM and Messaging lead to add more content blocks up until the 21st.
+The due dates for various reviews across all participants can be found on the [release post MR template](#templates) and the [release post item MR template](#templates).
+PM contributors are encouraged to cease attempts to add new content blocks after the content merge deadline on the 17th, and especially after final content assembly happens on the 18th at 8 AM PT (3 PM UTC).
+Exceptions can be made for highly impactful features but it is up to the discretion of the Release Post Manager to work with the PM and Messaging lead to add more content blocks up until the 21st.

 Keeping an eye on the various content reviews (TW, PMM and Director) for the individual release post items (content block MRs) is the responsibility of PM contributor.
 However, it is recommended that the Release Post Manager keep an eye on how many items are not yet marked with the Ready label on the 10th of the month or not yet merged on the 16th of the month, and check in with PMs in Slack Release Post channel to support and clear hurdles if needed.
 A really easy way to do this is to keep your eyes on the [Preview page](https://about.gitlab.com/releases/gitlab-com/) and copy edit and link check items as new items appear.
 It's also important to do this because this page is LIVE to users and should be error free.